Nexusoft/nw-modules-documentation/developer-guide/app-modules/ipc-messages.md

 Since your module runs on a different process than the base wallet, in order to communicate with each other, your module and the base wallet need to send and receive **IPC (inter-process communication) messages**.
 Methods for sending and receiving IPC messages can be found in `NEXUS.ipc` object of the [`NEXUS` global variable](./nexus-globalvariable.md) (for example you can call `NEXUS.ipc.send(...)`).
 A few notes about IPC messages usage:

-- IPC messages are asynchronous.
+- IPC messages are executed asynchronously.
 - All the arguments you pass in will be serialized in JSON, so functions or any other non-serializable data won't work.

 ## Methods